forestryio/forestry.io/hugo/content/blog/hugo-vs-jekyll-benchmark.md

 ## What's your experience?

 Do you run a Jekyll or Hugo site?
-Share your build-times on our Hacker News Post.
+Share your build times are in the conversation on Hacker News.

 ---